ChalmersGU-data-structure-courses/dsabook/src/markdown/07-analysis-part-3/02-amortised-analysis.md

 So how can we analyse dynamic array append?

-Let’s assume that we already have a dynamic array that is half-empty.
+Let's assume that we already have a dynamic array that is half-empty.
 The underlying backing array has size $2n$ and it is filled with $n+1$ elements, like this:

 ![](images/DynamicArray1.png)

 Now we append $n$ new elements to the array.
-The first $n–1$ appends are cheap, $O(1)$, after which the backing array becomes full:
+The first $n-1$ appends are cheap, $O(1)$, after which the backing array becomes full:

 ![](images/DynamicArray2.png)